parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

 For the OpenAPI Spec Documentation, see: https://swagger.io/specification/

 ## How to make sense of an OpenAPI Document:
 Let’s take a look at this [openAPI document](../../assets/examples/github-openapi.yaml) for some reference.
-This is a reduced version of a [larger openAPI document](https://github.com/github/rest-api-description/blob/main/descriptions/api.github.com/api.github.com.yaml)
+This is an extracted version of a [larger openAPI document](https://github.com/github/rest-api-description/blob/main/descriptions/api.github.com/api.github.com.yaml)

 <div style="height: 200px; overflow-x: auto; border=10px">
 <pre>